Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 ``list_length`` defines a function that takes one argument ``l`` of type ``List 'A``, where ``'A`` is a parametric type (type variable), specified in ``line 2``.
-We instantiate ``list_foldl`` in ``line 4`` for a list of type ``'A`` with the accummulator type being ``Int32``.
+We instantiate ``list_foldl`` in ``line 4`` for a list of type ``'A`` with the accumulator type being ``Int32``.
-An initial value of ``0`` is used for the accummulator.
-The iterator function ``iter`` increments the accummulator as it is invoked by the folder for each element of the list ``l``.
-The final value of the accummulator will be the number of increments or in other words, the number of elements in the list.
+An initial value of ``0`` is used for the accumulator.
+The iterator function ``iter`` increments the accumulator as it is invoked by the folder for each element of the list ``l``.
+The final value of the accumulator will be the number of increments or in other words, the number of elements in the list.

 Common ``List`` utilities (including ``list_length``) are provided